 - 1 teaspoon salt

-- Crumbled gorgonzola or blue cheese for serving
+- crumbled gorgonzola or blue cheese for serving

-- Sprigs of fresh basil for garnish
+- chopped fresh basil for serving (optional)

 - Heat the butter in a stock pot over medium-high heat and saute the onions until light golden, 6-8 minutes.
 Add the garlic and saute for another 2 minutes.
 Add the zucchini, cover and cook until soft, stirring occasionally, 8-10 minutes.